Zkiaaa/tez-demo/README.md

 - Gradle build scripts with minimal dependencies, and
 - Instructions for running the application on Hadoop inside a Docker container

-The following steps require JDK 8 (openjdk8 or oraclejdk8) and a working Docker installation.
+The following steps require JDK 8 (openjdk8 or oraclejdk8) and a working Docker installation (or HDP sandbox).

 # How to build